 Because of its fine filtering capabilities, HEPA filtration is typically used to provide ultra-clean air in medical applications and in computer manufacturing clean rooms.
 In a residential environment, however, their use is usually limited to air-purifying equipment, vacuum cleaners and in specially designed heating and cooling systems engineered or modified to overcome their substantial airflow resistance.
 HEPA filters incorporate a random matrix of fibers, usually fiberglass, with diameters of between 0.5-2.0 microns.
 Three mechanisms – interception, impaction and diffusion – come into play during the HEPA filtration process.

 HEPA’s main limitation is its impeding of adequate airflow in typical home HVAC systems.
 Although they may be used, your system’s air handler likely will need to be significantly modified.
 It’s best to consult an HVAC professional to explore the practicality and benefits of doing this.
 The federal EPA recommends MERV 7-13 rated filters for home use, stating they are nearly as effective as HEPA filters at capturing small particles, and considerably less expensive to buy and use.

 Since 1951, Ernst Heating & Cooling has been delivering expert HVAC sales and service to our southwest Illinois clients, including those in Alton, Bethalto, Collinsville and Troy.
 Please contact us with any questions regarding HEPA filtration or other matters pertaining to indoor air quality/comfort.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about HEPA filters and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about HEPA filters and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock